What are Buoy Moorings?

 I’ve seen a buoy mooring advertised for rent, is this allowed?

 Restricted use buoy moorings can only be used by the authority holder for the particular vessel stated in the authority.
 On-the-spot fines can be issued by shipping inspectors for unlawful use of a buoy mooring.

 On-going management and renewal of buoy mooring authorities

 If you’re the holder of a buoy mooring authority issued by GCWA, you will have seen the words “First and Final” on the last renewal reminder that we’ve sent you.
 With the implementation of our new Buoy Mooring Management Strategy, we’re aiming to send all renewal reminders at least 4 weeks before the expiry date of the buoy mooring authority.

 To renew your buoy mooring authority, you must do ALL of the following:

-- Inspect the buoy mooring, either by engaging the services of a competent person who can produce a ‘Mooring Inspection Report’; or if you can inspect the buoy mooring yourself, properly make the ‘Mooring Inspection Report’ statutory declaration that we send you about the condition of the buoy mooring; and
+- If you have a traditional buoy mooring, you must either engage the services of a competent person who can produce a ‘Mooring Inspection Report’ about the condition of the buoy mooring; or if you can inspect the buoy mooring yourself, you must properly declare before a Justice of the Peace or a Commissioner for Declarations the “Mooring Inspection Report Statutory Declaration” that covers all the information about the condition of the buoy mooring that we require to make a decision about your renewal.

-- Sign the application for renewal that we send to you, making any necessary changes to your contact details, if necessary; and
+- Complete and sign the application for renewal that we send to you, making any necessary changes to your contact details, if necessary; and

 - Pay the required fee; and

-- Send the Mooring Inspection Report, the signed application for renewal and a cheque for the fee all in the one envelope; or present to our office counter with ALL of the required material and make payment of the fee in person.
+- Send the Mooring Inspection Report, the signed application for renewal, the photo of the stated ship, together with a cheque for the fee ALL IN A SINGLE ENVELOPE; or present to our office counter with all of the required material and make payment of the fee by cash, credit card or cheque in person.